quru/qis/doc/benchmark.md

 	BENCHMARKING = True

-At present you also need to clear the server's cache before each test run, by restarting the Memcached service:
+You also need to clear the server's image cache before each test run, by restarting the Memcached service:

 	$ sudo systemctl restart memcached